 Its chairman Paul Armin, whose son, Cameron, plays for Upper Haugh, put the idea to the football club's committee and they gave it the green light.

-Upper Haugh played their first league game at their new home last weekend against Mexborough B.
+Upper Haugh played their first league game there recently against Mexborough.

 “A lot of the players in the team are juniors and it is a great boost for us,” said Haugh's Matt Bacon.